mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 To make this an useful feature, each custom resource definition needs an associated controller, i.e. an active component doing something on the worker nodes, basing on the custom objects, the same way that all the core Kubernetes resources have an associated controller.
 For example, in our case, a custom website controller, will be responsible for watching the website creation events and create all the required objects, including the pods and the service, that concretely implement the website.
 In the nex section, we'll use a simple controller for our website custom resource.

 ## The Operators
 Custom Resources need associated controllers that actually implement the custom resource objects and take care of them, for example, by watching events and taking appropriate actions.
 These custom controllers are called **Operators**.

-There are many operators out there and in this section, we'll use an Operator for our website custom resource we just created in the previous section.
-This operator will be used to create and control custom websites running on Kubernetes.
+There are many operators out there but we'll use a simple operator for our website custom resource we just created in the previous section.
+This operator will create and control our custom websites running as a set of resources, e.g. pods, services, deployment, running on the kubernetes cluster.